Recordkeeping for Employee Compensation Purposes: Federal

 - The Fair Labor Standards Act (FLSA) requires employers to keep certain records about employees' compensation.

-- Employers must maintain and preserve records of basic personal information, wages and hours worked for all nonexempt employees.
+- Employers must maintain and preserve accurate records of basic personal information, wages and hours worked for all nonexempt employees.
 See Recordkeeping Requirements for Nonexempt Employees.

 - Many of the recordkeeping requirements for nonexempt employees also apply to exempt employees.
 However, employers are excused from keeping certain records for some exempt employees.
 And there are sometimes additional recordkeeping requirements for certain exempt employees.
 See Recordkeeping Requirements for Exempt Employees.